Taylor Avenue Dock in Bellingham. Credit: Wayne Boardman via Flickr CC

 This old railroad-grade trail runs 12 miles from Fairhaven (Bellingham’s historic district) to Larrabee State Park.
 You can hop on the trail at Fairhaven Park and make the easy ride over to Arroyo Park, which makes a good turnaround spot.
 More ambitious riders can continue on to Larrabee State Park, but would need to detour around a missing rail trestle by finding their way through the dirt trails in Arroyo Park, or by riding a short section along Chuckanut Drive to California Street, where they can pick up the Interurban Trail again.

 Much of the ride is in the shade, but there are some dramatic peekaboo views over the water in spots.
 We walked our bikes in some difficult sections; mercifully, those were short.

 Tips: Children will enjoy the playground and large grassy fields at Fairhaven Park, as well as the labyrinth.
 Restrooms and running water are available there.

 Explore trees, a tower and rocks in Fairhaven

-For a gentle nature walk in the city, visit Sehome Hill Arboretum in Fairhaven.
+For a gentle nature walk in the city, visit Sehome Hill Arboretum.
 Play in the rock tunnel and climb the tower, which you can climb to get a view of the treetops and the city.
 Next, head to Western Washington University’s Environmental Studies Building, where a free hallway museum displays a collection of rocks and fossil specimens local to Whatcom County and Washington.
 My kids were especially intrigued by the Diatryma fossil footprints.

 Tip: You can walk directly to the museum from the arboretum, or drive around and park on campus (be sure to bring a few dollars for a parking permit).
 If classes are in session when you visit, keep a respectful silence.